Lubdhak/matrix_factorisation_python__sqlite_recommender/README.md

 Other side of Matrix Factorisation
 -----------
-In Matrix Factorisation the weights are learnt by itself which is great when the data is sparse & most traditional model fails to deal with this scenario but over the time when data gets dense there is no scope of improvement (cause
+In Matrix Factorisation the weights are learnt by itself which is great when the data is sparse & most traditional model fails to deal with this scenario but over the time when data gets dense there is no scope of improvement cause:

 - We cannot add any extra weight externally
 - The vector length is fixed so any feature prior or post User-item interaction cannot be taken into consideration